alexandertrefz/essence/packages/standard-library/README.md

 `firstItem(where:)` is not among them: it is written in Essence on `reduce`'s early-stopping entry, and leaves the walk at the item that decides the answer.

-One Method is native for a reason worth reading before assuming otherwise:
+Two Methods are native for a reason worth reading before assuming otherwise:
-`List.is`, because the pairwise form trips an infinite recursion in generic inference (the repro is at the declaration). `String.replaceEvery` used to be too — its empty part inserted at UTF-16 code-unit boundaries — but the empty part is now a no-op, so it is `split(on part)::join(with replacement)` in Essence.
+`List.is`, because the pairwise form trips an infinite recursion in generic inference (the repro is at the declaration), and `Optional.toString`, because an Essence body renders the payload through a hole and a hole renders a String BARE — which is exactly the quoting rule the entry exists to keep.
+`String.replaceEvery` used to be too — its empty part inserted at UTF-16 code-unit boundaries — but the empty part is now a no-op, so it is `split(on part)::join(with replacement)` in Essence.